dyrdadev/singleton-mono-behaviour/README.md

 1. **Installing from a Git URL using the Package Manager window.** Open the Package Manager window.
 Click "+", then "Add package from git URL" and enter the git URL from above.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).
 2. **Installing from a Git URL using the manifest.json.** You can add a new entry to the manifest.json file in the ``Packages`` folder of your unity project: ```"io.dyrda.singleton.singleton-mono-behaviour": "https://github.com/Zughiko/singleton-mono-behaviour.git#upm"```.
 You can find more information [here](https://docs.unity3d.com/Manual/upm-git.html).

+## License

+This package is licensed under a MIT license.
+See the [LICENSE](/LICENSE) file for details.

+## Support & Contribution

+This project was created by [Daniel Dyrda](https://dyrda.io).
+If you want to support me and my projects, you can follow me on [github (zughiko)](https://github.com/Zughiko) and [twitter (@zughiko)](https://twitter.com/Zughiko).
+If you want to contribute to this project, you are welcome to do so.